-Our guide here explains everything you need to know about eligibility, benefits, premiums, the application process, and more regarding EI in Canada.
+Employment Insurance (EI) is an essential social program of government benefits in Canada.
+Our guide will explain everything you need to know about EI in Canada, including eligibility, benefits, premiums, the application process, and more.

 What is Employment Insurance?

-Some key facts about Employment Insurance in Canada:
+Seven key facts about Employment Insurance in Canada:

-- Funded through EI premiums – employees will be paid 1.64% of insurable earnings in 2025, employers contribute 1.4 times the employee premium.
+- Funded through EI premiums paid by Canadian workers and employers.
+Employees will be paid 1.64% of insurable earnings in 2025, and employers will contribute 1.4 times the employee premium.

 - Paid into a particular account, the EI Operating Account, not general revenues.